jholdstock/dcrvsp/docs/api.md

 be transmitted to the network if not found.
 If set, the vsp will check that a signature is good for this address and fallback to the commitment address if not.
 The address must be valid for the network and a pay to secp256k1 ecdsa pubkey hash script.
 Can be cleared by sending `""` as the `altpubaddress`.
-The key may be set a maximum of three times.
+The key currently can only be set once, users are advised to crosscheck inputs as many times as necessary.
 Further requests to set a new key will be rejected, but the key may still be cleared.

 - `POST /api/v3/setaltsig`